mr-sagar-shelar/masale-website/hugo/content/docs/recipes/formatting.md

 weight: 300
 ---

-Langium's formatting API allows to easily create formatters for your language.
+Masale's formatting API allows to easily create formatters for your language.
 We start building a custom formatter for our language by creating a new class that inherits from `AbstractFormatter`.

 ```ts